Over 25,000 students have learned data technologies at BCIT.

-Applied Computer Information Systems, ACIS offers a hands-on introduction to using and managing computer applications and IT systems.
+Applied Computer Information Systems (ACIS) offers a hands-on introduction to using and managing computer applications and IT systems.

-Learn the technical foundations for managing files and installing software on a network, plus proficiency in using office applications.
 ACIS is aimed at two audiences: those currently working in information systems with no formal credentials, and those interested in a foundation before moving on to further higher education in computing.

-ACIS includes required courses from the Computer Systems Certificate (CSC): object oriented programming, web development, math, database and communications.
+ACIS includes required courses from the Computer Systems Certificate (CSC): object-oriented programming, web development, math, database and communications.
 Students working toward the CSC should select electives accordingly: only certain ACIS electives count toward CSC.

 Do you want to become a database administrator?

 Learn to develop integrated database and BI technologies to industry standards for scalable and secure database information systems.
-ADAD graduates have very good career prospects in Database Administration and BI plus also have significant course credits toward ADAC below.
+ADAD graduates have very good career prospects in Database Administration and BI, plus also have significant course credits toward ADAC below.

 Do you want to become a data analyst and learn to develop data analytics systems?

-You’ll gain the technical foundations to keep up with changes in data technologies and business intelligence trends.
+Complete COMP 1630 – Relational Database Design and SQL, before declaring this program.
+Gain the technical foundations to keep up with changes in data technologies and business intelligence trends.
 ADAC is aimed at those who want to develop, build, and use data analytics systems.

-Choose from elective courses in Information Technology and Business Intelligence reporting systems, or tools to enhance your evidence-based decision making.
+Choose from elective courses in Information Technology and Business Intelligence reporting systems, or tools to enhance your evidence-based decision-making.
 Help organizations across all sectors make informed and actionable decisions by designing and building data analytics systems.